Chart Color Schemes

 Condon is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Condon, as per the latest Census evaluation, 91.8% of dwellings were houses with the remaining 8.2% comprising semi-detached properties, apartments, and other types.
-This differs from Non-Metro Qld's figures of 81.3% houses and 18.7% other dwellings.
-Home ownership in Condon stood at 28.7%, compared to mortgaged dwellings at 33.5% and rented ones at 37.8%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,517.
-The median weekly rent in Condon was $310, slightly higher than Non-Metro Qld's figure of $305.
-Nationally, Condon's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Condon's dwelling structure, as per the latest Census, consisted of 91.8% houses and 8.2% other dwellings.
+In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
+Home ownership in Condon was at 28.7%, with mortgaged dwellings at 33.5% and rented dwellings at 37.8%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Qld's average of $1,517.
+The median weekly rent in Condon was $310, compared to Non-Metro Qld's $305.
+Nationally, Condon's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing